 This medicine can impair cognitive function and can affect a patient's ability to drive safely.
+This class of medicine is in the list of drugs included in regulations under 5a of the Road Traffic Act 1988.
 When prescribing this medicine, patients should be told:

-- The medicine is likely to affect your ability to drive - Do not drive until you know how the medicine affects you - It is an offence to drive while under the influence of this medicine - However, you would not be committing an offence (called 'statutory defence') if: - The medicine has been prescribed to treat a medical or dental problem and - You have taken it according to the instructions given by the prescriber and in the information provided with the medicine and - It was not affecting your ability to drive safely
+- The medicine is likely to affect your ability to drive - Do not drive until you know how the medicine affects you - It is an offence to drive while under the influence of this medicine However, you would not be committing an offence (called 'statutory defence') if: - The medicine has been prescribed to treat a medical or dental problem and - You have taken it according to the instructions given by the prescriber and in the information provided with the medicine and

+- It was not affecting your ability to drive safely